 has medical complications following surgery and is therefore having a hospital stay beyond the generally expected time frames associated with typical recovery.

-DARS3422, Reduced Payment Agreement must be completed by the MSC and signed by the MSC and an authorized hospital representative.
-The MSC notifies State Office Program Specialist for Physical Disabilities and, a copy of the reduced-payment agreement is placed in the customer's case file.
+The MSC consults with the VR Manager and completes the DARS3422, Reduced Payment Agreement. and the DARS3422 is signed by both the MSC and an authorized hospital representative and a copy is placed in the customers paper case file.
+The MSC then notifies the state office program specialist for physical disabilities.

 C-702-7: Length of Hospital Stay—Required Review

-If the treating physician expects the recommended hospitalization to exceed 14 days, excluding inpatient comprehensive rehabilitation services and PABI services, the VR Manager must review the medical treatment and consult with the program specialist for physical disabilities to ensure that the proposed treatment or surgery is an appropriate physical restoration service.
-The manager's review must be documented in the Texas Review, Oversight, and Coaching System (TxROCS).
-Refer to Standards for Providers Chapter 19: Technical Information and References, 19.5 Case Reviews, for additional information.
+If the treating physician expects the recommended hospitalization to exceed 14 days, excluding inpatient comprehensive rehabilitation services and PABI services, the VR counselor consults with the VR Manager and then consults with the state office program specialist for physical disabilities to ensure that the proposed treatment or surgery is an appropriate physical restoration service within the scope of VR services.
+VR Manager approval is required prior to authorizing hospitalization that will exceed 14 days.

-When a customer requires hospitalization beyond the length of time to which VR originally agreed and VR payment does not continue, the VR counselor makes other arrangements to pay for the additional hospitalization.
+When a customer requires hospitalization beyond the length of time to which VR originally agreed and VR payment will not continue, the VR counselor notifies the customer of the change in writing and refers the customer to other resources or supports for continued hospitalization.

 VR Manager approval of written notification of the change in payment authorization must be provided to: